5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Fetching_OCLP_Kexts.md

-# Fetching kext upates from OpenCore Legacy Patcher with OCAT automatically
+# Fetching kext upates from the OpenCore Legacy Patcher repo with OCAT

 ## About